xibosignage/xibo-manual/source/en/install_cms.md

 installation can read/write to it.
 By default your library content and database will be written under this folder.

+On a Linux server, we'd suggest for example `/opt/xibo`.
+On a Windows server, please refer to the [Docker Installation Guide](install_docker.html) for details on the placement of the CMS installation files.

 ## Bootstrap [[PRODUCTNAME]]

 The first time [[PRODUCTNAME]] is installed a configuration file is needed to tell Docker how the